Battle of Komaki and Nagakute: Siege of Kanie Castle

 After the battle of Nagakute in April, the front line in northern Owari reached a stalemate.
 At this time, Kanie Castle was located about three miles between Ieyasu's Kiyosu Castle and Nobuo's Nagashima Castle, and was connected to the Mie moat and three castles: Ono Castle, Shimojima Castle, and Maeda Castle.
 Kanie castle faced the sea and was one of the leading ports in Owari, along with Atsuta and Tsushima.
-On June 18, Ieyasu and Nobuo led 20,000 soldiers and besieged Kanie, Maeda, and Shimojima.
-Kanie castle was defended by Maeda Nagatane and Takigawa Kazumasu.
-Tadatsugu, Okanabe Mori, and Yamaguchi Shigemasa spearheaded the attack of Shimojima castle, while Sakakibara Yasumasa, Osuga Yasutaka were deployed to capture any fleeing defenders.
+Shimojima.